JacobA12/snapple-facts-api/README.md

 # Snapple Facts REST API

 A simple RESTful API built with Node.js and Express.js for posting and retrieving fun Snapple facts.
+Looking to follow a similar functionality to this site https://www.snapple.com/real-facts

 ---